1

 Law diploma open to post-graduate students, exclusively taught in English, online, full-time or part-time study possible.

 The LL.M.
 Digital Law and Technology is designed to give students a deep understanding of the legal issues and challenges brought by the digital transformation of our economy and the regulation of the innovations it implies.
-They will study four key topics to be chosen among the following courses: privacy, intellectual property protection, contract law applied to the digital economy, ethics and regulation of artificial intelligence, cybercrime and cybersecurity and the regulation of the Internet.
+They will study four key topics to be chosen among the following courses: data protection and privacy, intellectual property protection, contract law applied to the digital economy, ethics and regulation of artificial intelligence, cybercrime and cybersecurity and the regulation of the Internet.

 Entirely taught online and in English, this diploma can be studied full time as part of students’ legal education or ‘à la carte’ for professionals wishing to develop their expertise.